KAIST-VICLab/FMA-Net/README.md

 ---
 <div align="center">
 This repository is the official PyTorch implementation of "FMA-Net: Flow-Guided Dynamic Filtering and Iterative Feature Refinement with Multi-Attention for Joint Video Super-Resolution and Deblurring".
-FMA-Net achieves state-of-the-art performance in joint video super-resolution and deblurring (VSRDB).
+FMA-Net achieves state-of-the-art performance in joint video super-resolution and deblurring (VSRDB). <br>
 </div>

 <div style="width: 100%; text-align: center; margin:auto;">